 Business Leadership Lessons Entrepreneurs Can Learn From Game of Thrones

-Whether you enjoyed the final season of Game of Thrones or signed the petition to remake Season Eight, one thing is for sure -- it’s been an epic journey.
-As you debate about the finale and go back to look for Easter Eggs, think about what you can learn.
-If you are a founder or entrepreneur -- everything you do in your life can help your business -- whether it's watching TV or whooping it up at Disneyland with the kids.
-Note the following eight leadership lessons that have appeared throughout the series of Game of Thrones.
+Whether you enjoyed the final season of Game of Thrones or signed the petition to remake season eight, one thing is for sure - it's been an epic journey.
+As you debate about the Thrones finale and go back to look for Easter Eggs - or are ready to watch the House of the Dragon Thrones prequel, which premiered on HBO Max on August 21 - think about what you can learn.
+If you are a founder or entrepreneur, everything you do in your life can help your business - whether it's watching TV or whooping it up at Disneyland with the kids.
+Note the following eight Game of Thrones leadership lessons that have appeared throughout the series.

 1. Always keep your word.

 This is a frequent GoT theme.
-An infamous example is the season three episode, "The Rains of Castamere," more commonly known as “The Red Wedding.”
-This is one of the most horrific and brutal episodes of the series -- if not all of television -- all because Robb Stark didn’t keep his vow to marry a daughter of Walder Frey.
+An infamous example is the Thrones season three episode, "The Rains of Castamere," more commonly known as "The Red Wedding."
+Fans know this is one of the most horrific and brutal episodes of the series - if not all of television - all because Robb Stark didn't keep his vow to marry a daughter of Walder Frey.
 Others plotters were involved but it could have been avoided if Stark had kept his promise.

 2. Be aware of your strengths and weaknesses.

 Effective leaders surround themselves with experts because they realize they don't have all of the answers.
 At the same, they are confident about what they excel at and how to use that to their advantage.

 Game of Thrones fans may recall season four, when Tywin Lannister tells his grandson, Tommen, "A wise king knows what he knows and what he doesn't."